-Since more than three years part of my life is traveling – in particular business traveling. ¼ of my time I’m out.
-I’ve created this blog to share with you all my experience from those trips.
+Traveling has been a big part of my life in recent years – in particular, business traveling.
+And still is – ¼ of my time I’m away of home.
+By this time I’ve flown more than 450 000 miles and used so many bags, backpacks, gadgets, and accessories that I can say with full confidence – I am an expert in business traveling.
+And here is the reason why I created this blog – to share with you all my experience from those trips.
 I want to tell you what to do to make it more efficient and save some of your precious time.
-What I would like to share with you today is my list of best travel accessories for business trips (and not only) – the stuff I always take with me and which makes things a lot easier and solve a lot of problems.
+This post is my summary on travel accessories.
+Take a look at at the list of best travel accessories for business trips (and not only) – the stuff I use and take always with me.
+These things make life a lot easier and solve a lot of problems.

 Wenger Gigabyte Business Backpack